pjkaufman/dynamicVideoList/README.md

 This video player allows the user to select a subtilte from a list of subtitles which is loaded with the video.

 In order to use this template, make sure the Markdown files is called `subtitles.*.md` or `subtitles.md`.

+4. Video Lists Player

+This player is like the Dynamic Video Player except it also allows for multiple video lists that the user can select and the ability to have different language lists for each video list.

+In order to use this template, make sure the Markdown files is called `videoLists.*.md` or `videoLists.md`.

 ## Uses